topdev104/equito-docs/Validator Network/README.md

 1. **Transaction Initiation**: When a user initiates a cross-chain transaction on Equito Bridge, it first goes through a multi-signature validation process involving the network of validators.
 This step establishes consensus and verifies the transaction's authenticity.

-2. **Authorization**: Once the multi-signature requirement is met, the transaction is considered authorized and is then sent to the smart contract on the destination blockchain.
+2. **Authorization**: Once the multi-signature requirement is met, the transaction is considered authorized and is then sent to the smart contract along with signatures on the destination blockchain.

-3. **Zero-Knowledge Proof Verification**: On the destination blockchain, the smart contract receives the transaction along with the accompanying zk-SNARK proof.
-The smart contract swiftly verifies the proof's authenticity, ensuring that the transaction adheres to all necessary criteria without exposing sensitive information.
+3. **Zero-Knowledge Proof Verification**: On the destination blockchain, the smart contract receives the transaction along with signatures.
+The smart contract swiftly verifies the signatures' authenticity by using zk-SNARKs proof, ensuring that the transaction adheres to all necessary criteria without exposing sensitive information.

 4. **Gas Fee Reduction and Scalability**: The use of zk-SNARKs significantly reduces the gas fees associated with on-chain verification.
 Traditional on-chain verification processes can be resource-intensive and costly.
 However, zk-SNARKs streamline this process, resulting in substantial savings for users.
 Additionally, this efficiency contributes to the scalability of Equito Bridge, allowing it to handle a higher transaction volume without congestion.